View Source PhoenixFormAwesomplete (PhoenixFormAwesomplete v1.0.2)

 An autocomplete component is a free text input that provides suggestions while typing.
 It is not necessary to choose one of the suggestions, but of course a form validator can reject disallowed input.

-This Awesomplete component can be applied for these cases:
+This Awesomplete component can be applied for any of these cases:

-• Outside and inside LiveView.
+• Use outside and inside LiveView.
 It is even possible to make a HEEx fragment with autocomplete that works in both.
 See the next chapter.

-• It can give suggestions for a list with multiple values.
+• It can give suggestions for an input field with multiple values.

-• It doesn't force the user to pick on of the suggestions; other values can be entered.
+• It doesn't force the user to pick one of the suggestions; other values can be entered.

-• It can highlight the input field when there is a match or no match.
+• It can highlight the input field when there is a match (green) or when there isn't (red).

-• The client stops interacting with the backend, and filters on it's own when enough characters have been typed and the suggestion list has become smaller than the search result limit.
+• The client stops interacting with the backend, and filters on it's own when enough characters have been typed.
+This is when the suggestion list has become smaller than the search result limit.
+The client side filter is not affected by network latency, so it responds really quick.

-• Search requests can be cached by the browser, if the web service sets HTTP Cache headers.
+• Search requests with their responses can be cached by the browser, if the web service sets HTTP Cache headers.

-• It can fill dependend readonly fields/tags.
+• It can fill dependent readonly fields/tags.
 The typical example would be a productcode with a product description shown in order lines.
 For the existing order lines the database can join the product description to be shown on the screen, but for new entries and when changing the productcode it has te be dynamicly looked up.
-This can be done while typing.
-After leaving the input field, the product description stays visible on the screen.
+The description can be shown in the suggestion list, and when one suggestion is selected the description can be shown near the combobox.

 Phoenix function components